Neural Vocoder Architectures

 • Think of it like blurring a picture until it's just fuzz, then teaching an ai to unblur it.

 • Applying ddpms to neural vocoders involves training a model to remove noise from audio, iteratively refining it until you get a clean, synthesized waveform.
+Here's a simplified idea of how it works:

 • This can be useful in generating audio for virtual reality experiences, where high-quality, noise-free sound is essential for immersion.